 It’s also worth mentioning that Rebex provides full .NET libraries to allow developers to include SFTP code in their own apps.
 The libraries are not free, but worth a look if you’re a .NET developer with a project like that on hand.

-CrushFTP also has some security measures built in.
+CrushFTP also has some security measures built-in, including user authentication routines that access Active Directory on your host.
 It can protect from brute-force login attacks by automatically banning attacking IPs, and the robust user management includes virtual file systems and permissions inheritance.
 The CrushFTP server has a 30-day trial and the client is always free.

 You can give Cornerstong MFT a try with its 30-day trial version to see if it fits your needs.